 Some undergraduate and postgraduate courses allow you to study part time if you're a domestic student.
-Check Find a course to see if part-time study is available for the course of your choice.
+Find your course to see if part-time study is available.
+This information can be found under the 'course details' section.

 Concerned about losing student benefits such as your transport concession or Centrelink support?
 Bear in mind that you can study three subjects per semester (75 percent of full-time study) to retain your status as a full-time student.

-Part-time study is not usually available for international students, as their student visa requires full-time study (24 credit points).
+Part-time study is not usually available for international students, as their student visa requires full-time study (24 credit per semester).
 However, an application to reduce your study load may be granted in exceptional circumstances.

 Many faculties offer postgraduate degrees that incorporate online units of study.
 This means you can access our world-class educational resources and teaching methods from anywhere in Australia.

-To find subjects offered in distance mode, use Find a course to check the available study modes for the units of study you’re likely to be taking within your preferred course.
+To find subjects offered in distance mode, find your course and check the available study modes for the units of study you’re likely to be taking.